 Enhancer is a concept album that tells the story of a serial killer on a women killing spree.
 The artwork was widely considered as one of the best among all the bands in the same musical universe and the album followed the path of Matte by getting great reviews from the press and great feedback from listeners.

 Their third album, featuring yet another concept, portrayed as comics, on the artwork of a luxurious digipack packaging.
 “Eight Thousand Square Feet” brought us one of ESC’s most intense album to date, featuring guests such as Carsten Jacek from [:SITD:] and Jan L. from X-Fusion.
 This ESC album stayed on the DAC charts for eight consecutive weeks.
 They played lots of shows after the release of this album, including countries like Russia, Ukraine and even the prestigious Wave Gotik Treffen in Germany.

-2013 brought us ESC’s fourth offering named Breathing Salt, with lots of new refreshing elements to the songs that glued the avid electro-industrial music listener to his speakers from the first to the last song.
+2013 brought us ESC’s fourth offering named Breathing Salt, with lots of new refreshing elements to the songs that glued the avid electro-industrial music listener o his speakers from the first to the last song.
 Once again, this album was featured in the DAC (Deutsche Alternative Charts) top ten albums.